DCodeMorris/ePortfolio/index.md

 </p>

 <p style="text-indent: 55px;">
-I took GAM-305 Digital Game Development as an elective to further my knowledge and skills of collaborating in a team environment.
+I successfully completed GAM-305 Digital Game Development as an elective to further my knowledge and skills of collaborating in a team environment.
 The successful outcome from this course granted me the ability to leverage strengths between team members, to assign roles, and navigate challenges.
 I had 5 team members and 5 positions, and each member excelled in the position they had taken.
 I gained communication skills, learned how to compromise and be a leader, which plays a large role in a professional workplace.
 Portions of these skills came from assisting members in all positions throughout the project.
 I incorporated sprints to assist with any issues and developed a plan of action.
 My ability to collaborate in a team environment provided me with successful results in my course.
 </p>

 <p style="text-indent: 55px;">